Juri Lotman: Biography

-Unable to find an academic position in Leningrad due to anti-Semitism (he was unable to apply for a PhD program), Lotman went to Estonia in 1950 and from 1954 began his work as a lecturer in the Department of Russian literature of Tartu University and later became head of the department.
+Lotman moved to the Estonian SSR in 1950, where he started teaching Russian literature while working on his dissertation (aspirantura), which he defended at the Leningrad State University in 1952.
+In 1954 he was appointed docent in the Department of Russian literature of Tartu University, eventually becoming head of the department.
+In 1961 he defended his doctoral dissertation, also at the Leningrad State University, and the following year achieved the rank of professor.

 In the early '60s Lotman established academic contacts with a group of structuralist linguists in Moscow, and invited them in the first Summer School on Secondary Modeling Systems, that took place in Kääriku from 19th to 29 August 1964.
 The group gathered at the first summer school later developed into what is now known as the Tartu–Moscow Semiotic School.
-Among participants of the summer school, and later members of the Tartu–Moscow school, were such names as Boris Uspensky, Vyacheslav Ivanov, Vladimir Toporov, Mikhail Gasparov, Alexander Piatigorsky, Isaak I. Revzin and Georgii Lesskis.
+Among participants of the summer school, and later members of the Tartu–Moscow school, were such names as Boris Uspenskij, Vyacheslav Ivanov, Vladimir Toporov, Mikhail Gasparov, Alexander Piatigorsky, Isaak I. Revzin and Georgii Lesskis.
 As a result of their collective work, they established a theoretical framework for the study of the semiotics of culture.

 This school has been widely known for its journal Sign Systems Studies, published by Tartu University Press ("Труды по знаковым системам") and currently the oldest semiotics journal in the world (established in 1964).
 Lotman studied the theory of culture, Russian literature, history, semiotics and semiology (general theories of signs and sign systems), semiotics of cinema, arts, literature, robotics, etc. In these fields, Lotman has been one of the most widely cited authors.
 His major study in Russian literature was dedicated to Pushkin; among his most influential works in semiotics and structuralism are Semiotics of Cinema, Analysis of the Poetic Text and The Structure of the Artistic Text.
 In 1984, Lotman coined the term semiosphere.

 In 1991 he received the Gold Medal of Philology, the highest award for a philological scholar.